Documentation Index

 [INSERT FULL TEXT]

-Use this prompt when summarising two papers on the same topic or comparing study results side by side.
+Use when: Summarising two papers on the same topic or comparing study results.

 You are a medical writing assistant.
 Create a comparative summary of the following two papers.